 It is important to note that, as this product contains SLSA, it is considered a foaming detergent bath product.
 As such labeling requires an additional caution to be printed on the label unless it states that the product is for adult use only.
 This is in addition to the ingredient list and directions for use and other information required for cosmetic labeling.

 Above is a screenshot of this requirement from the FDA website for cosmetic labeling regulations regarding this product.

-If you don’t have the time to create my fizzing shamrock bath truffles recipe you can find similar handmade products on Etsy like this set of two magic bath bomb shamrocks from SpaGlo.
+If you don’t have the time to make my shamrock bath bomb recipe, you can find similar handmade products on Etsy.
+I like this set of two magic bath bomb shamrocks from SpaGlo.
 Or you can browse for more shamrock bath bombs here.

 If you like my DIY shamrock bath bombs, give one of these other recipes for making bath fizzies a try!

 - DIY Bubble Scoops